KrijnvanderBurg/krijnvanrooijen.nl/_posts/2024-12-17-automatic-tests-code-coverage.md

 ---
 title: "[DRAFT] Automatically Generate and Visualize Python Code Coverage in VSCode"
 date: 2024-12-11
-excerpt: "Learn how to automate Python code coverage and visualize results directly in VSCode, improve your tests with real-time insights."
+excerpt: "How to automate Python code coverage and visualize results directly in VSCode, improve your tests with real-time insights."
 tags:
 - code coverage
 - pytest